mayasharma2110/Keep-Riding/README.md

 * Checked the carousel is responsive and changes image automatically.
 I also checked the controls and indicators work as expected to allow the user to view a specific image.

-* Checked the elements are responsive to different size devices.
+* Checked the layout of 3 sections is responsive to different size devices.

+* Checked the resized images are used on small screens to improve load time and that the images still look good.

 ### Prices Section